-A primary goal of the community is to enhance the character and integrity of existing and future complete neighborhoods in the Town and County.
-In Town, residential areas will be defined as either "stable" or "transitional," based upon their existing and desired future character.
-The specific designation for each neighborhood will be defined in the Character Districts.
+A primary goal of the community is to enhance the character and integrity of complete neighborhoods in the Town and County.
+As with other areas, residential areas in Town will be defined as either "stable" or "transitional," based upon their existing and desired future character.
+The specific designation for each neighborhood is defined in the Character Districts.